Marlo Thomas: Later career

-After That Girl, eager to expand her horizons, Thomas attended the Actors Studio, where she studied with Lee Strasberg until his death in 1982, and subsequently with his disciple Sandra Seacat.
-When she won her Best Dramatic Actress Emmy in 1986 for the television film Nobody’s Child, she thanked both individuals.
+After That Girl Thomas attended the Actors Studio, where she studied with Lee Strasberg until his death in 1982, and subsequently with his disciple Sandra Seacat.
+When she won her Best Dramatic Actress Emmy in 1986 for the television film Nobody's Child, she thanked both individuals.

 In 1972, she released a children's book, Free to Be...
 You and Me, which was inspired by her young niece Dionne (née Gordon) Kirchner.
 She went on to create multiple recordings and television specials of and related to that title: Free to Be...
 You and Me (1972, 1974) and Free to Be...
 A Family (1987), with Christopher Cerf.
 Also in 1972, she served as a California delegate to the Democratic National Convention in Miami Beach, Florida.
 She helped the George McGovern presidential campaign in October 1972 at Star-Spangled Women for McGovern–Shriver, reciting a parody of Erich Segal's Love Story for 19,000 people at Madison Square Garden.

 In 1973, Thomas joined Gloria Steinem, Patricia Carbine, and Letty Cottin Pogrebin as the founders of the Ms. Foundation for Women, the first women's fund in the US.
 The organization was created to deliver funding and other resources to organizations that were presenting liberal women's voices in communities nationwide.

-In 1976, Thomas made a guest appearance on the NBC situation comedy The Practice as a stubborn patient of her father Danny Thomas' character Dr. Jules Bedford, and the chemistry of father and daughter acting together made for touching hospital-room scenes.
+In 1976, Thomas made a guest appearance on the NBC situation comedy The Practice as a stubborn patient of her father Danny Thomas' character Dr. Jules Bedford.

 She has made guest appearances on several television series, including Law & Order: Special Victims Unit (as Judge Mary Conway Clark, a mentor of ADA Casey Novak), Ballers, The New Normal, Wet Hot American Summer: Ten Years Later.
 She also narrated the series Happily Never After on Investigation Discovery.